 Phra Lak Phra Ram is the national epic of the Lao people, and is adapted from the Hindu epic, the Ramayana.
 Does America have a national epic??
 Hmm.
-An internet search says No. What is a national epic anyway?
+An Internet search says No. What is a national epic anyway?
 A national epic is an epic poem or a literary work of epic scope which expresses the spirit of a nation.

 The term Great American Novel (GAN) which captures the spirit of American life is sometimes considered America’s equivalent of the national epic.

-There is no consensus on which novel or novels deserve to be called the Great American Novel but Moby-Dick, Adventures of Huckleberry Finn and The Great Gatsby are often mentioned.
+There is no consensus on which novel or novels deserve to be called the Great American Novel but Moby-Dick, Adventures of Huckleberry Finn, and The Great Gatsby are often mentioned.
 What would you choose???
 Here are some other contenders:

-Next we head to the largest waterfall in world, Khone Phapheng.
+Next we head to the largest waterfall in the world, Khone Phapheng.
 This is based on width…but it must only be able to make that claim during the rainy season.